The responsibilities of a CEO evolve more than any other position as a business grows.

 When an executive isn't aligning with the company's needs, it's crucial to take prompt action.

-Executives are brought on board for their expertise.
+Leaders are brought on board for their expertise.
 While feedback is essential, they shouldn't be continually given opportunities to rectify the same issues, nor should they be placed on extended performance evaluations.
 Such leniency can diminish team morale.
 Ideally, decisions regarding their fit should be made within 60-90 days.

 Managing a business often feels like juggling numerous tasks simultaneously.
 A proficient executive should alleviate some of this burden, handling certain aspects, ensuring smooth operations, and resolving issues.
 On the contrary, an ineffective executive might seem to add to the challenges.